Tetrakern/fictioneer/INSTALLATION.md

 * **Enable OAuth 2.0 authentication:** Allow visitors to register with social media accounts, but be aware of the implications!
 * **Enable AJAX comment form/section:** If you have trouble with caching.
 Try the form first to save resources.
 * **Enable AJAX nonce deferment:** [Nonces](https://developer.wordpress.org/apis/security/nonces/) can conflict with caching.
 Use this as *last resort* to bypass the cache.
-* **Disable theme comment \*:** If you want to use different comments.
+* **Disable theme comment {…}:** If you want to use different comments.
 Disables most of the other comment options as well.

+### Roles

+The integrated role manager to add and, edit, and remove roles.
+Not the most sophisticated compared to dedicated plugins, but it comes with custom capabilities tailored to the theme.
+Because Fictioneer offers some powerful options and tools you may want to keep away from certain roles.
+A few examples:

+* **Edit Only Others Comments:** Limits moderators to only editing comments, despite being able to edit posts from others.
+* **Shortcodes:** Without this capability, shortcodes are stripped when you save a post.
+* **Select Page Template:** You cannot change the page template without this capability.

 ### Connections Tab